domasvz1/DO-Shop-ASP.NET-MVC/README.md

 - Make an Eye button in the user settings (which would show your password instead of star * symbol )
 - When creating database add one admin user

+# Release 0.4 is in progress

+In this release, the personal decision was made to makre releases shorter

 [Bugs fixed]:
 - Check if session has started on the same user.
 (Previously when user has not disconnected from the system, his session would be over but he would still be connected.
 This is still hapenning but now when you press on nav bar buttons it redirects you to the login page;
 - Handled crashing when the mock service is unavailable;

 [Currently]
 - Currently finishing the initial functinality of the mock payment process;
+- After wards push the release branch and release testing;

 So far what has been done:
 - Unit tests were started